Oil, financials get European shares off to firm start in August

 The European second-quarter earnings season is nearing the halfway mark and so far 60 percent of MSCI Europe firms have met or beaten analysts' expectations, according to Thomson Reuters data.

-Earnings per share growth in Europe was tracking at about 13 percent, including a significant boost from energy firms, according to latest data from JPMorgan.
+Earnings per share growth in Europe was tracking at about 13 percent, including a significant boost from energy firms, according to the latest data from JPMorgan.

 "You have seen some signs of (the) green shoots of recovery within the European economy and that, of course, is good for companies," Laith Khalaf, senior analyst at Hargreaves Lansdown, said.

+Morgan Stanley analysts said the euro's surge this year could weigh on European corporate profits, however, joining the chorus of big brokers warning the currency could dent earnings growth.

-British companies were the top gainers, with aerospace and defense firm Rolls-Royce shooting up 7 percent after beating expectations with a rise in first-half profit thanks to a step-up in production.
+British companies were the top gainers, with aerospace and defense firm Rolls-Royce (RR.L) shooting up 11.6 percent, its best day in a year, after beating expectations with a rise in first-half profit thanks to a step-up in production.

-It was joined by testing firm Intertek Group, insurer Direct Line and Dutch chemicals company DSM, which all gained between 5.7 percent to 9 percent on the back of well-received results.
+It was joined by testing firm Intertek Group (ITRK.L), insurer Direct Line (DLGD.L) and Dutch chemicals company DSM (DSMN.AS), which all gained between 5.8 percent to 9 percent on the back of well-received results.

-Lender CYBG was the top-gaining bank, rocketing 6.7 percent on strong third-quarter results.
+Lender CYBG (CYBGC.L) was the top-gaining bank, rocketing 9.3 percent on strong third-quarter results.
 Financials were the biggest contributors to gains on the STOXX.
+Morgan Stanley had pointed to the sector as one of the least vulnerable to the stronger euro, due to its low overseas exposure.

+A late faller was motor insurance company AA (AAAA.L) which plummeted 12.8 percent after the firm fired its executive chairman and lowered its full-year forecasts.

-While moves among fallers were fairly muted, precious metals miner Fresnillo was the biggest faller in the basic resources sector, dropping more than 1.5 percent after its first-half update.
+While moves among fallers were otherwise fairly muted, precious metals miner Fresnillo (FRES.L) was the worst-performing in the basic resources .SXPP sector, dropping 2.3 percent after its first-half update.

-Tech firm ASM International was weighed down by a downgrade to "equal-weight" from Morgan Stanley, which cited currency-related headwinds looking ahead to 2018.

-Reporting by Kit Rees, Editing by Vikram Subhedar and Susan Thomas
+Reporting by Kit Rees; Editing by Catherine Evans